LLNL/dftracer-utils/docs/source/installation.rst

 Installation
 ============

-This guide covers installation of dftracer-utils for both Python and C++ users.
+This guide covers installation of dftracer utilities for both Python and C++ users.

 Python Installation
 -------------------